zheeeng/Tuthub/LTCTHW/Awk1.md

 ' /etc/passwd /etc/shadow
 ```

-In the end of the command, input could be a text file or pipeline textual stream.
+In the end of the command, input could be a text file or pipe textual stream.
 Here input is specified as file `/etc/passwd` and `/etc/shadow`, some gists about this file here:

 1. File `/etc/passwd` is text file storing user account information.
 Each record of it looks like `root:*:0:0:System Administrator:/var/root:/bin/sh`
 2. For `/etc/passwd`, each field is separated with `":"`, and are as follows: